Google Ads vs. Bing Ads

 11. Kinds Of Ads

-Google stays ahead of the curve by innovating new types of ads.
-They offer call-only ads which follow mobile device targeting.
 This strategy enables users to click on the phone numbers displayed in these digital marketing plans and set up a direct call, affecting the ad placements.
-Bing still has a long way to go to catch up.
+Bing still has a long way to go before catching up.

 12. Tools Available